vitaly-t/pg-promise/README.md

 ### Explicit CTF

-Any value/object that implements function `toPostgres` is treated as a custom formatting type.
-The function is then called to get the actual value, passing it the value/object via `this` context, and plus as a single parameter (in case `toPostgres` is an ES6 arrow function):
+Any value/object that implements function `toPostgres` is treated as a custom-formatting type.
+The function is then called to get the actual value, passing it the object via `this` context, and plus as a single parameter (in case `toPostgres` is an ES6 arrow function):

 ```js
 const obj = {